 Since many private property owners do not want the expense of replacing the pipes, orthophosphate offers a more cost feasible option.

 Although replacing lead pipes is quite costly at approximately $4,000, the City does offer a loan program.

 Adding orthophosphate to Hamilton’s water supply isn’t inexpensive – one year’s cost is approximately $300,000.
 The construction and equipment costs associated with implementing orthophosphate is estimated at $4.5 million.

 Wentworth Plumbing: Here for Your Plumbing Needs in Hamilton and the Surrounding Area!

-Do you have concerns about your water supply?
+Do you have concerns about the lead levels in your water supply?
 Wentworth Plumbing is here to answer them!
 Let us help you with any residential or commercial plumbing project.

-Contact us today for more details about our wide range of plumbing services in Hamilton and the surrounding area.
+Contact your local Hamilton Plumber today for more details about our wide range of plumbing services in Hamilton and the surrounding regions.